 - All participants will receive a football jersey that must be worn. - Each team will be provided flag belts for games.
 Flags must be a different color from the shorts. - Rubber cleats are optional; metal spikes are NOT allowed. - All players must wear a protective mouthpiece, no exceptions. - Coaches must return all equipment after the last game. - Pockets are NOT permitted on shorts or pants.
-Players will not be allowed onto the playing field until properly outfitted. - o Exception: players may tape over pockets or belt loops, but this is not preferred.
-Time will not be stopped for a player to tape over pockets or belt loops, and if the tape continuously falls off then the player may be subject to sitting out. - The WNSL will have approved game balls ready at each field.
+Players will not be allowed onto the playing field until properly outfitted. - The WNSL will have approved game balls ready at each field.
 A team may opt to use its own ball on offense, provided it is of proper size, standard inflation and is in good condition.
-Each ball must be approved by the game's referee before the game begins.
-Size of Field-For Divisions playing 7 vs. 7, the field will be 30-yds. wide and 70-yds. long, including the end zones.
+Each ball must be approved by the game's referee before the game begins. - Size of Field-For Divisions playing 7 vs. 7, the field will be 30-yds. wide and 70-yds. long, including the end zones.
 For divisions playing 5 vs. 5, the field will be 25-yds.
-Wide and 60- - Football sizes: - □ PK/K,1A,2A,3A-Pee Wee ball □ 4A, 5/6A ----- Junior ball - ☐ Thunder & HS ----- Youth ball - □ Note: All girls teams may opt to play with one size lower. - NOTE: Teams may choose to play with a larger ball, but not a smaller regulation ball.
+Wide and 60-yds. long, including end zones.
+Field diagrams are provided on WNSL website. - Football sizes: - o PK/K,1A,2A,3A-Pee Wee ball - o 4A, 5A, 6A ---- Junior ball - o 7A High School ----- Youth ball - o Note: All girls teams may opt to play with one size lower. - o NOTE: Teams may choose to play with a larger ball, but not a smaller regulation ball.